pcorey/pcorey.github.io/_posts/2018-09-03-using-facades-to-simplify-elixir-modules.markdown

 ---
 layout: post
 title:  "Using Facades to Simplify Elixir Modules"
-description: "Let's use facades to separate our module's interface from our implementation, simplifying our overall application!"
+excerpt: "Let's use facades to separate our module's interface from our implementation, simplifying our overall application!"
 author: "Pete Corey"
 date:   2018-09-03
 tags: ["Elixir"]